slsa-framework/slsa-policy/README.md

 ##### Policy definition

-Teams create their policy files under the folder defined by their organization in [Org-wide policy setup](#org-wide-policy-setup).
+Teams create their policy files under the folder defined by their organization in [Policy setup](#policy-setup).
 See an example of a policy in [echo-server.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/release/echo-server.json).

+When a team creates a new file or folder:

+1. If not already done in [Org setup](#org-setup), add users as contributors and give them `write` access.
+Do *NOT* gives them admiin access.
-When a team creates a new file, the CODEOWNERS file should be udpated to give permissions to the team members who own the package.
+1. Update the CODEOWNERS file to give permissions to the team members who own the package.
 This allows teams to edit their policies without requiring reviews by the organization admnistrators.

 ##### Call the release evaluator

-When publishing containers, teams must call the release policy evaluator service [image-releaser.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-releaser.yml) from [Releaser workflow](#release-workflow).
+When publishing containers, teams must call the release policy evaluator service [image-releaser.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-releaser.yml) from [Release workflow](#release-workflow).
 See an example [build-echo-server.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/build-echo-server.yml).

 After the workflow has successfully run, you may manually verify the release attestation via: